AlgTUDelft/pystreed/README.md

 If you use STreeD for _survival analysis_, please cite our paper:

-* Huisman, T., Jacobus G. M. van der Linden, and Emir Demirović.
-"Optimal Survival Trees: A Dynamic Programming Approach." _Proceedings of AAAI-24_.
-2024. [pdf](https://arxiv.org/pdf/2401.04489.pdf)
+* Huisman, Tim, Jacobus G. M. van der Linden, and Emir Demirović.
+"Optimal Survival Trees: A Dynamic Programming Approach." _Proceedings of AAAI-24_ (2024). [pdf](https://ojs.aaai.org/index.php/AAAI/article/view/29163/30199)

 ## Parameters
 STreeD can be configured by the following parameters: